The Financial Technology Law Review: USA

 i Intellectual property, technology and data ownership issues

 When developing their products and technologies, fintech companies may believe that they have created a new and novel process or computer technology that could rise to the level of a patentable invention.
 The challenge of patenting financial services technology in the current environment is that court decisions over the past several years have narrowed the type of technology that is eligible for patenting.
 In 2014, the US Supreme Court issued what is commonly referred to as the Alice decision,2 which set forth a two-step eligibility test.
 If an invention is directed to a patent-ineligible abstract idea under the first step, the second step determines whether the patent's claim (which places the public on notice of the scope of the patentee's right to exclude) recites elements that transform the abstract idea into a patent-eligible invention.
 Courts have generally applied this test to determine that the mere use of commercially available computing devices and software to implement an abstract concept is ineligible for patent protection.
-For instance, the use of a standard computer system to implement an escrow service for financial transactions was deemed in the Alice case to be ineligible for patent protection.
-However, a court might determine that the use of an innovative database technology to more efficiently conduct various aspects of financial transactions could transform abstract ideas relating to financial transactions into a patent-eligible invention.
 While it is difficult to predict with certainty whether an invention may be patent eligible, fintechs should confer with patent counsel to obtain guidance that will allow a well-informed decision to be made.
 Fintechs should be aware that business models or proprietary operations carried out by standard software may not be enough to seek a patent.

 As an alternative to obtaining a patent, a fintech may be able to maintain confidential information that provides an economic advantage over competitors as a trade secret.
-While patent law is premised on granting a temporary right to exclude others in exchange for the public disclosure of an invention, trade secret law provides an avenue for obtaining protection for economically valuable information such as a formula or algorithm.
+Trade secret law provides an avenue for obtaining protection for economically valuable information such as a formula or algorithm.
 Trade secret protection presents its own set of challenges.
 If a trade secret holder fails to maintain secrecy or if the information is independently discovered, becomes released or otherwise becomes generally known, protection as a trade secret can be lost.
 For those reasons, it is important to enter into appropriate contractual arrangements that provide for the protection of trade secrets, including non-disclosure agreements and also specific contractual language such as IP and proprietary ownership and confidentiality provisions.